-Wide sidewalks and seating are elements of complete streets in the Village
+Wide sidewalks as part of a complete street in the Village

 - Policy MO-2.7 Exceptions.
-Provide facilities for all users in the construction, reconstruction, retrofit, repaving, and rehabilitation of City streets, except under one or more of the following conditions: - ♦ The costs of providing accommodation are excessively disproportionate to the need or probable use; or - The existing and planned population, employment densities, traffic volumes, or level of transit service around a particular roadway, as confirmed by the Public Works Director, is so low that future expected users of the roadway will not include pedestrians, public transportation, freight vehicles, or bicyclists.
+Provide facilities for all users in the construction, reconstruction, retrofit, repaving, and rehabilitation of City streets, except under one or more of the following conditions: - The costs of providing accommodation are excessively disproportionate to the need or probable use; or - ◆ The existing and planned population, employment densities, traffic volumes, or level of transit service around a particular roadway, as confirmed by the Public Works Director, is so low that future expected users of the roadway will not include pedestrians, public transportation, freight vehicles, or bicyclists.